UK inflation tests BoE as it jumps to highest since 2018

 Most central bankers think the global surge in inflation will be temporary, and reflects supply-chain bottlenecks as Western economies emerge from the coronavirus pandemic.

+BoE Deputy Governor Jon Cunliffe said the central bank would take a closer look at how persistent inflation was likely to be when it publishes forecasts next month, but that much of the increase was linked to the reopening of the economy.

+“You have to see today’s print in the context of what’s happening in the UK and similar things are happening in other parts of the world,” he told CNBC.

-The BoE revised up here its forecast for inflation last month to predict a peak of over 3%, though its outgoing chief economist, Andy Haldane, sees it nearer 4% by the end of the year.
+The BoE revised up here its forecast for inflation last month to predict a peak of over 3%.
+Its outgoing chief economist, Andy Haldane, sees it nearer 4% by the end of the year.

 The BoE expects inflation to fall back towards its 2% target over the next couple of years, as subdued pre-pandemic price trends and weak pay growth resume.